Egor-Jambulat/Avelir_Craft/README.md

-# Avelir_Craft
+# Avelir Craft

-This is a website for the minecraft server.
+This is a web application for the minecraft server.

 Frontend only http://web215.craft-host.ru/